Hauptmenü

 Travis: We are 100% proudly a DIY band.
 If we decided to work with a label it would be with a label who respects artists and their vision.
 I have very specific topics and subjects I am touching on in my lyrics and it is a very cathartic thing.
 If I couldn't express the decaying darkness inside myself, this project would not be something I would continue.
 We have no interest in churning out mindless pop music (there is enough of that) or producing manufactured music with no character, real emotion or truth behind it.
 I feel if there is no honest intent behind what you're making it shows.
 Maybe all of that is too idealistic and we will never find a label.
 Danzig did Plan 9 and released his own music in the late 70’s and early 80’s, however.
 So for now, until we do find a label which matches our goals, we will be keeping our artistic license.

-Why did you choose post-
+Why did you choose post-punk as your form of expression?

 Brandon: It’s certainly a very intense time to be alive.
 It’s a weird thing for everyone across the globe to be facing similar lockdown conditions, there is some solidarity to be found in a situation like this, knowing that millions of other people are going through what we are going through.
 But the virus isn’t the only major issue we are facing as a country.
 Millions of people in America are currently out of work (myself included), many are recovering from the virus or have been hit by it, and this week there have been riots and protests in almost every major U.S. City in the face of extreme police brutality.
 So yes, it’s a very unusual time.